ZiplineGun/TSK-FAT-AutoRecover/README.md

 ## Usage Examples
 Help: `python extract_fat.py -h`

-- Extract filesystems from an image file:
+- Extract and recover files from an image file:
   - `python extract_fat.py image.bin`
 - Carve out the region from one FAT BPB to the next and save it as a separate file (useful when using other FAT extraction tools):